global-121/121-platform/interfaces/README.md

 This is related to some features of the 121-platform, so some settings will only apply when really in use/necessary.
 The default/generic values are defined at: [`build-interface/action.yml#L17`](../.github/actions/build-interface/action.yml)

+For each different interface, on each specific instance, other settings apply, depending on their (required) functionality.

 Following the configuration of the 121 Demo environment, the following CSP is set in: [`workflows/deploy_client-demo_portal.yml`](../.github/workflows/deploy_client-demo_portal.yml#L34):

 - `connect-src` and `form-action`: